 - Average distance that light scatters below the surface.
 Higher radius gives a softer appearance, as light bleeds into shadows and through the object.
 The scattering distance is specified separately for the RGB channels, to render materials such as skin where red light scatters deeper.
 The X, Y and Z values are mapped to the R, G and B values, respectively.

 - Subsurface scattering base color.

-- Blends between a non-metallic and and metallic material model.
+- Blends between a non-metallic and metallic material model.
 A value of 1.0 gives a fully specular reflection tinted with the base color, without diffuse reflection or transmission.
-At 0.0 the material consists of a diffuse or tranmissive base layer, with a specular reflection layer on top.
+At 0.0 the material consists of a diffuse or transmissive base layer, with a specular reflection layer on top.

 Amount of dielectric specular reflection.
 Specifies facing (along normal) reflectivity in the most common 0 - 8% range.